pantheon-systems/hackbright/README.md

 Answer these:
 * What percentage of the community fulfills each role?
 * Is the data's ethnic breakdown roughly representative of the US's gender breakdown?
-* Are community members from an affluent childhood more to have a technical degree?
+* Are community members from an affluent childhood more likely to have a technical degree?
 * Are there any common answers among people who identify as other than M or F?
 * (see common questions below)
 * BONUS: What's another insight you had from the data?